colinrieger/sorting/README.md

 # sorting
-c# sorting class library with a wpf tester
+sorting class library with a wpf tester